 How To Feed Your Garden Naturally

 Without proper sustenance, the garden will not be able to bloom beautiful flowers and bear plump fruits.
-When plants are hungry, they also tend to have yellow leaves and may not grow to their fullest potential.
+When small or large plants are hungry, they also tend to have yellow leaves and may not grow to their fullest potential.

 What Does Your Garden Need?